ishanvj2207/perspective/packages/perspective/README.md

 The number of accumulated rows in this [table](#module_perspective..table).
-This is affected by the "index" configuration parameter supplied to this [view](#module_perspective..view)'s contructor - as rows will be overwritten when they share an idnex column.
+This is affected by the "index" configuration parameter supplied to this [view](#module_perspective..view)'s contructor - as rows will be overwritten when they share an index column.

 **Kind**: instance method of [<code>table</code>](#module_perspective..table)
 **Returns**: <code>[ &#x27;Promise&#x27; ].&lt;number&gt;</code> - The number of accumulated rows.